Aliases for HERPUD1 Gene

 GeneCards Summary for HERPUD1 Gene

 HERPUD1 (Homocysteine Inducible ER Protein With Ubiquitin Like Domain 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Diurnally regulated genes with circadian orthologs.
+Among its related pathways are Metabolism of proteins and Unfolded Protein Response (UPR).
 GO annotations related to this gene include ion channel binding.
 An important paralog of this gene is HERPUD2.

 UniProtKB/Swiss-Prot for HERPUD1 Gene